progBorg/HTweb/README.md

 ## Dependencies
 ### PHP 7.4
-Get the latest release of PHP 7.4 on your device, preferably using your system's package manager.
-For detailed instructions, please refer to the [PHP Installation Manual](https://www.php.net/manual/en/install.php).
+Get the latest release of PHP 7.4 on your device.
+If you're on Linux, use your system's package manager.
+If you're on Windows, take a look at [XAMPP](https://www.apachefriends.org/download.html).
+Make sure to download the 7.4 version, 8.0 doesn't work with FuelPHP yet.

 PHP 7.4 is recommended, but not strictly required.
 However, it's a good habit to keep your software up-to-date.
 PHP 7.3 is currently receiving security fixes only, and will reach its end-of-life in December 2021.